Wednesday, December 30, 2015

 (IN 2023)

-...but though people stop there to meditate or light candles, I have never seen anyone contemplate the painting of homage to the king, in a church meant to honor monarchy.
+But though people stop there to meditate or light candles, I have never seen anyone contemplate the giant painting of homage to the king, in a church built to honor monarchy.

 That past has been forgotten.